Europe Trip Cost 2026: Real Travel Budget

 Daily Food and Transport: Easier to Control Than You Think

-Fortunately, daily expenses are more flexible.
+Fortunately, daily expenses are more flexible than most travelers expect.

 Food: